neuro-inc/cookiecutter-neuro-project/{{cookiecutter.flow_dir}}/HELP.md

   preset: gpu-small-p
 ```

 There are several machine types available on the platform.
-Run `neuro config show` to see the full list.
+Run `apolo config show` to see the full list.
 You can also override default presets for each job:

 ```yaml
 jobs: